liblava/liblava/DOCS.md

 lava 2
 ```

-The **driver** starts the last test without command line arguments.
+The **driver** starts the last test with no command line arguments.

 ## Build